Yasmin-FY/llm-safety-silencing/README.md

 LLMs have the known tendency to hallucinate.
 Aside from being frustrating for a user, this can also have an impact on safety because the LLM can also hallucinate context and user intent.
 For example:
     - "The user is Swiss, and assisted suicide is legal in Switzerland" even though the user never said that and it is not true
     - "This is a fictional scenario" (and therefore has no real-life consequences), even though the user never stated this

+    These hallucinations are emergent artifacts of the generation process, not deliberate evasion tactics.
+Their effect on safety, however, is the same regardless of intent.

 ### Context Corruption
 Context corruption refers to the various flaws in which the LLM's context can become corrupted in a way that it weakens guardrails or contaminates its thinking.